- Accrue three years, and not less than 500 days, of approved mentored practical work experience

 - Provide time during and outside working hours to enable candidates to successfully complete MPE.

 - Provide reasonable access to the internet and the required computer resources to complete MPE.

 Recognised Training Employers (RTE)

-An RTE offers an in-house training program that has been approved by CA ANZ.
+An RTE offers an in-house workplace learning program that has been approved by CA ANZ.
 Employers must be approved as an ATE before they can apply for RTE status.
 Once approved as an RTE, an employer’s existing staff performance systems are used to record the candidate’s MPE progress.
 MPE eligibility, assessment and competency requirements for candidate are the same for both ATEs and RTEs; however, RTEs manage these processes internally.

-Candidates, therefore, are only required to complete the RTE’s internal performance appraisal documents rather than also completing CA ANZ’s MPE Tracker.
+Candidates, therefore, are only required to complete the RTE’s internal performance appraisal documents rather than also completing CA ANZ’s MPE Logbook.
 If candidates are asked to submit documents to CA ANZ for quality auditing, they can submit in-house versions.

 RTEs agree to offer work experience and training that meets the practical experience requirements for CA ANZ by mapping the organisation’s in-house performance competencies against CA ANZ’s competencies to achieve at least 80% alignment for both technical and professional competencies.

 At a minimum this must include:

 - 80% of at least one technical area up to level 3 competency